manuelhenke/henkebyte/README.md

 # HenkeByte PR Previews

-This Branch contains the code which is deployed to GitHub Pages during the creation or updates of Pull Requests.
+This branch contains the code which is deployed to GitHub Pages during the creation or updates of Pull Requests.